 Hong Kong Dragon Boat Festival 2019

-One of the most dramatic festivals in Asia, the Hong Kong Dragon Boat Festival celebrates when some 2,000 years ago Qu Yuan, a Chinese official, threw himself into the Mi Lo River in protest against corrupt rulers.
+One of the most dramatic festivals in Asia, the Hong Kong Dragon Boat Festival, this year in June, celebrates an event from some 2,000 years ago when Qu Yuan, a Chinese official, threw himself into the Mi Lo River in protest against corrupt rulers.

 Going back as far as the third century, on the fifth day of the fifth lunar month the Hong Kong Dragon Boat Festival commemorates this legend with energetic dragon boat races that evolved into massive, colourful events.
 The boat races still dominate today’s festival but other traditions such as people eating zongzi, have become part of it.